clairesunstudio/slidev-dataviz/week4.md

 </small>

 <!--
-Do not quote data out of context.
+Visua area and numberical measure
+Another way to confuse data variation with design variation is to use areas to show one-dimentional data.
-Correlation is not causation. -->
+-->

 ---